zeigernz/jekyll-now/about.md

 Hi, I'm Jigar, and I like helping teams deliver good software.

 I excel in challenging environments that require creative thinking, and I am good at getting things done.
 I enjoy all aspects of software development, and I have a track record of delivering solutions that customers love.

-If your idea can solve a problem that customers will pay for, and you need to build the tech, and the team, let's talk.

 ### Projects

 Some of my notable current or past projects include:
+- creating a learning platform that will help bring application security skills to development teams all around the world
 - working with a wider government team to enhance the [New Zealand Covid19 contact tracing solution](https://tracing.covid19.govt.nz/)
 - architecture, design and development of a cloud SaaS product, leveraging the power of big data to deliver [life saving drugs of the future](https://www.geneious.com/biopharma/features/)
 - helping [Auckland Museum](https://www.aucklandmuseum.com/) reach massive audiences with an API driven approach to [digital transformation](https://www.aucklandmuseum.com/discover/collections-online/our-data)